Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Conclusion and discussion

 \section{Conclusion and discussion}

 In this study, we present a new and general diffusion-based generative augmentation framework, named \textit{\M}, to facilitate medical sequence classification by leveraging customized and diagnosis-reliable synthetic sequences.
-To the best of our knowledge, this is the first comprehensive study to investigate the impact of the controllable generative augmentation scheme on aiding medical sequence classification.
+To the best of our knowledge, this is the first comprehensive empirical study on controllable generative augmentation for medical sequence classification.

 To improve the quality of synthetic data for promoting downstream classification, we propose a multimodal conditions-guided medical sequence generator that ensures flexibly controllable synthesis across semantic, sequential, and data distribution aspects.
 Moreover, we propose a highly effective noisy synthetic data filter to better learn from synthetic data, including adaptively filtering diagnosis-inhibitive synthetic sequences at class semantics and sequential levels.
 This can better connect the synthesis task and the downstream one, thus further enhancing our sequence classification performance.
-Extensive experiments on 3 medical datasets across multiple organs and modalities, with 11 popular networks trained on 3 paradigms, show the effectiveness and generality of \textit{\M}.
-Furthermore, we conduct extensive empirical analysis demonstrating that \textit{\M} can be effectively leveraged to improve diagnostic performance in underrepresented high-risk populations and out-domain robustness.
-We believe that \textit{\M} can serve as a robust and practical data augmentation tool for various clinical scenarios.
+Extensive experiments on 5 medical datasets spanning 4 distinct modalities, including comparisons against 15 augmentation strategies and evaluations using 11 classifiers trained on 3 paradigms, comprehensively validate the robustness and generality of \textit{\M}.
+Furthermore, the empirical analysis validates that \textit{\M} can be effectively leveraged to improve diagnostic performance in underrepresented high-risk populations and out-domain robustness.
+We believe that \textit{\M} can serve as a powerful and practical data augmentation tool for various clinical scenarios.